 How do I benefit from the Amenity standard?

 As a user of amenity spaces, the Amenity Standard gives you a clear assurance that all those involved in creating and maintaining safe, healthy sports grounds and other amenity spaces, operate at the highest professional standards; and whether chemical or non-chemical methods are deployed, these operations are undertaken by competent, trained personnel following well designed and managed plans.

 Amenity spaces range from your local parks, streets and paths, through to your local golf course and maintenance of the train tracks and local reservoirs.
 The importance of amenity spaces in all our everyday activities can not be underestimated and shows just how important the organisations that manage amenity spaces are, helping to provide safe, healthy amenity spaces and sports surfaces.

 What do the Amenity approved workers do?

 Amenity approved workers carry out a wide range of roles.
-Within the approved areas, there are grounds staff who look after local golf courses, and major football stadiums through to your turf care companies, who visit private homes, keeping your lawn in top condition.
-That is not to mention the park rangers, private organisations who keep the weeds from growing over the railway tracks so we can all commute to work every day and many more.
+Within the approved areas, there are grounds staff who look after local golf courses, and major football stadiums through to your professional turf care companies, who visit private homes, keeping your lawn in top condition.
+That is not to mention the park rangers, private organisations who keep the weeds from growing over the railway tracks and highways so we can all commute to work every day and many more.
 The list is so broad.
 It is vital that we are all assured that they operate professionally and use UK approved methods.
 That is why the Amenity Standard has been launched.